 What is a bricked iPhone?A bricked iPhone is a corrupted software installed on the device, which does not enable the user to update, gives an error message on iTunes.
 You need not worry as it is inconceivable to fully brick an iPhone.
-Hence, in this guide, we will show you steps to fix your bricked iPhone.
+Hence, in this guide, we will show you steps to fix a bricked iPhone easily.

 How to Fix a Bricked iPhone